yiiyeawang/FontendMEntorPrac/07.url-shortening-api-master/README-template.md

-# Frontend Mentor - Time tracking dashboard solution
+# Frontend Mentor - Shortly URL shortening API Challenge solution

-This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
+This is a solution to the [Shortly URL shortening API Challenge challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents